-Group Study Areas
+Group and Solo Study Spaces

 Group study rooms are simple, enclosed meeting spaces seating up to 10 in the Richardson and Loop libraries.
 Reservable by current students, staff and faculty.

 Group work tables seat from 6 to 8 people and exist in open areas of the Richardson Library.
 Powered by media:scape technology, the tables allow users plug in computers and other devices and share content on single or double screens.
 Reservable by current students, staff and faculty.

 Solo Booths can be booked for private phone conversations, video conferencing, or quiet contemplation.